PlanB-Network/bitcoin-educational-content/tutorials/privacy/boltzmann-entropy/en.md

 You will arrive at the page dedicated to the Boltzmann Calculator indicators.
 ![KYCP](assets/3.webp)
 For those who prefer to use the tool directly from their RoninDojo node, it is accessible via `RoninCLI > Samourai Toolkit > Boltzmann Calculator`.

-For local use on your computer, specific instructions for your system are available at this address: [https://code.samourai.io/oxt/boltzmann](https://code.samourai.io/oxt/boltzmann)

 As with the KYCP.org site, once the Python tool is installed, you will simply need to paste the TXID of the transaction you wish to analyze.